khawla122/alx-pre_course/README.md

-My first readme
+another readme for 0x01-git
-readme update from github.com
+README update from github.com